 It misrepresents memory because our memories are not set once, formed by experience and laid down to be accessed as if they were so much data on a hard drive.
 Memory is far more than that, but our misrepresentation of mind-as-machine has long existed, with the metaphorical machine changing over time.
 As Christopher Isherwood says in Goodbye to Berlin (the basis of the film Cabaret) “I am a camera with its shutter open, quite passive, recording, not thinking.”

 We are, however, not cameras or computers, instantly recording our observations.
 Memories are formed by complex processes that take time.
 For the explicit memories that we rely on for our daily work – from simple facts to rich mental models – these processes are complex and organic.
 They involve both the strengthening of synaptic connections between individual neurons, and ‘system consolidation’ – concerted interactions between different, sometimes distant, parts of the brain.
-Consolidating memories in the long-term memory also involves prolonged interaction between the cerebral cortex and the hippocampus, re-forming the memory over time.
+Shifting memories from the short- to the long-term also involves prolonged interaction between the cerebral cortex and the hippocampus, sometimes over periods of months or even years.

 Does it matter that we use mechanical metaphors for human memory?
 Isn’t it just a handy shorthand?
 It would not matter except that the way we frame our world forms our thinking.
 And that can limit us quite severely.